meyersa/CloudSCT/README.md

 This project serves as an ITC630 project to disaggregate an existing project into microservices that are cloud ready.
 Smart City Tracker currently exists as a web service that aggregates data from JSON files into a usable display

+# Using
+Download a Google Cloud service account key file and name it "auth.json".
+This account should have project access as a Database User.

+Install packages utilizing:

+> npm install

 # Implementation
 The bulk of this project is breaking the existing service into a frontend and backend.